pcanz/pPEG/docs/PrattParsing.md

     console.log(tree); // [ '+', [ '+', '1', [ '*', '2', '3' ] ], '4' ]

-Lo and behold! we have a functional infix operator expression parser.
+Lo and behold!
+We have a functional infix operator expression parser.

 I find this tree building method easy to understand, but it is not quite as elegant as this next version.

 ##  Pratt Algorithm

-Instead of building up the result parse tree by adding operator-operand pairs, a more elegant formaulation uses recursion inside a loop.
+Instead of building up the result parse tree by adding operator-operand pairs, a more elegant solution uses recursion inside a loop.
 This builds up the result tree on the call stack.

 Here is the code: